prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/challenges.md

 ### Sending Receipts via Email

+> Prerequisite: The email-sending component of the Notification Service app, referenced in the ["Interface Capabilities" Exercise](/exercises/interface-capabilities.md)

 Instead of, or in addition to, displaying a receipt at the end of the checkout process, the program should prompt the checkout clerk or the customer to indicate whether the customer would like to receive the receipt by email.
 And if so, it should prompt the checkout clerk or the customer to input the customer's email address, and then it should send the receipt information to the customer by email.
 The clerk's network-connected computer should be able to send these emails.

 At the very least, the email should display the checkout timestamp and the total price.
 But ideally it should contain all the receipt information described in the basic requirements.